 How Much Compensation For A Firework Injury?

 As you might expect there isn’t one definitive answer to this question as injuries from fireworks can differ immensely.
-You can, however, use the compensation calculator provided below to see what levels of compensation are generally advised for various different injuries.
+You can, however, use the compensation calculator provided below to see what levels of compensation are generally advised for various different injury payouts.
 The calculator refers to general damages only and doesn’t take into account what your solicitor would need to calculate in relation to special damages, the difference of which are explained here.

 As part of your firework injury compensation, some things you may be able to claim for include but are not limited to: